-If cp1 goes down, the system checks which one of the other nodes, cp2 or cp3, has the least number of running applications, but waits for 5 seconds for cp1 to restart.
-If cp1 does not restart and cp2 runs fewer applications than cp3, myapp is restarted on cp2.
+If cpl goes down, the system checks which one of the other nodes, cp2 or cp3, has the least number of running applications, but waits for 5 seconds for cpl to restart.
+If cpl does not restart and cp2 runs fewer applications than cp3, myapp is restarted on cp2.